Meet the Founder

 Business Leadership Team

-The business leadership team manages admissions, operations, partnerships, technology, marketing and communications, and other administrative responsibilities at Foundry College.
+The business leadership team manages admissions, operations, partnerships, technology, marketing, communications, student experience, and other administrative responsibilities at Foundry College.

 Anne Kauth leads partnerships at Foundry College.